expo/expo/docs/pages/update-spec/introduction.md

   * define the `branchname` value of the `expo-manifest-filters` response header.
   * define the `branchName` value of the `updateMetadata` JSON inside the [manifest](#manifest)

-The simplest case is to create a single branch of the same name for a given channel.
+The simplest case is to create a single branch with the same name as the requested channel.

 More complex use cases would be to create multiple branches for a given channel.
 Then, using the request header `expo-rollout-token`, divide the users into groups that are mapped to different branches.
 This is useful for A/B testing or for gradually rolling out a new major version of an app.